 Course descriptions and full syllabi are available on the program page of SFS' website.

 Himalayan Environment and Society in Transition: Venture to the mountain kingdom of Bhutan, where change is on the horizon.
 Explore the challenges of protecting biodiversity and maintaining traditional rural lifestyles in this time of transition.
 Study conservation and environmental issues firsthand against the backdrop of vibrant culture and Buddhist philosophy.

 You will enroll in five courses for a total of 18 credits:

-Session I: Forests in the Land of the Thunder Dragon: Explore the rich culture, biodiversity, and dramatic mountain views of the Bhutanese Himalayas.
-Spend four weeks surveying forests, visiting ancient shrines, and studying issues of conservation and development in one of the most fascinating countries in the world.
-(SFS 3181: Himalayan Forests and Gross National Happiness, 4 credits)
+Forests in the Land of the Thunder Dragon: Explore the rich culture, biodiversity, and dramatic mountain views of the Bhutanese Himalayas.
+Spend six weeks studying issues of conservation and development, visiting ancient shrines, and surveying big cats and forests in one of the most fascinating countries in the world.
+(SFS 3580: Eastern Himalayan Forests Biodiversity, 6 credits)

 SFS grants admission to programs on a rolling basis as long as space is available, so there is no application deadline.
 You are welcome to apply for programs up to one year in advance of the program start date.
 Early submissions are strongly encouraged as some programs fill to capacity.

 Orientation Dates & Locations

 Orientation will consist of: